MedRx offers 3 models of Tympanometers within the Otowave Line

 Optional High Frequency Capability (202H) and Programable Settings (302+) Available

-Otowave 102-C & 102-4
+Otowave 102-4

 Handheld Screening